neoclide/coc.nvim/Readme.md

 - **Asynchronous and parallel completion request**, unless using vim sources, your vim will never blocked.
 - **Does completion resolve on completion item change**.
-The detail from complete item is echoed after selected, this feature requires the `MenuPopupChanged` autocmd to work.
+The detail from complete item is echoed after selected, this feature requires the `CompleteChanged` autocmd to work.
 - **Incomplete request and cancel request support**, only incomplete complete request would be triggered on filter complete items and cancellation request is